-Speaking of performance, LMMS doesn’t disappoint.
-The most recent release, LMMS 1.1.3 is pretty sweet to use.
-There is not a lot of frill.
+Speaking of performance, the most recent release, LMMS 1.1.doesn’t disappoint.
+There is minimal frill.
 The interface is easier to get comfortable with, especially from the point of view of beginners.
 Editing is simple and straightforward.
 Not a lot to complain about, really.
-A little bit of customisability could have helped the software, or perhaps buttons to perform repetitive actions you want to use manually applying your discretion in each case.
+A little bit of customisability could have helped the software, or perhaps buttons to perform repetitive actions.

 OS: Windows, Mac, Linux

 7. Sound Forge

 Sound Forge Audio Studio 12 came out in August 2017, so a lot of the latest features are fresh out of the oven.
 The buttons are thankfully larger than most other apps and softwares, and the pastel touch to the color scheme makes it a lot easier on the eyes.
 Everything is customisable though, including the appearance.
 The explorer tab helps you quickly load the file you want to add to your project, without needing to tolerate pop-ups.
 The Regions list tab lets you mark your tracks to quickly figure out where a music track ends, for example, so you can quickly jump to that section later.
 It saves a lot of time when you’re editing a long music file.
 You can record audio using a microphone straight through the app, and add markers right then to indicate a point to tweak later.
 The DAW is also comfortable to use for beginners.
 A good option for people looking to record and upload high quality podcasts.